 GLACIER NATIONAL PARK

-Note: As we arrived at Glacier National Park, we noticed that it had become quite hazy.
+As we arrived at Fish Creek Campground in Glacier National Park, we noticed that it had become quite hazy.
 Rangers informed us that it was from the smoke generated by the major wildfires burning in California.
 Little did we know that the day we returned from our trip, a wildfire would start along Lake McDonald, forcing the evacuation of all of the Lake McDonald area, including Fish Creek and Apgar campgrounds.

-As it turns out, I was able to get a larger site on Loop D – campsite D150 – prior to our arrival date and I canceled the reservation for C99.
+As it turns out, I was able to get a larger site on Loop D prior to our arrival date and I canceled the reservation for our site on C Loop.
 I didn’t realize how lucky we were…

 What a Campsite!